EgyptSat 2

-EgyptSat 2 (also called MisrSat 2) was Egypt's second remote sensing Earth observation satellite.
+EgyptSat 2 was Egypt's second remote sensing Earth observation satellite.
 It was built by the Russian RSC Energia and the Egyptian NARSS while the incorporated cameras and payload was developed by OAO Peleng and NIRUP Geoinformatsionnye Sistemy in Belarus.

 A frameless spacecraft had been utilized in EgyptSat 2; it was an innovative technology being first time used in Russia.

 EgyptSat 2 was launched on board a Soyuz-U rocket on 16 April 2014 from the Baikonur Cosmodrome which was a milestone toward establishing the Egyptian Space Agency.

 History

-EgyptSat 2 was planned to be launched on October 1, 2013 but the launch was put on hold in 2011 following all contact being lost with EgyptSat 1 due to a failure of its S-Band communication system.
+EgyptSat 2 was planned to be launched on October 1, 2013, but the launch was put on hold in 2011 following all contact being lost with EgyptSat 1 due to a failure of its S-Band communication system.

 Overview

 In 2007, Egypt made its first attempt to launch a high-resolution surveillance satellite launching the Ukrainian-made EgyptSat 1, but the satellite failed prematurely after 3 years.
 However, Egypt continued working with Yuzhnoye Design Bureau for the next project, until it received a bid from Russia to supply a state-of-the-art "eye in the sky".
 Negotiations lasted for more than four years until Egypt awarded the contract to Russia for the development of a high-resolution imaging satellite.

 The project was handled by RKK Energia based on Korolev on the behalf of Russia, codenamed "E-Star".
 60 percent of the satellite's hardware was made by Egypt.
 Russia also trained Egyptian engineers to control the satellite from a ground station near Cairo.
 The cost of the project was rumored to be around 40 million dollar fully funded by the Egyptian Armed Forces.

 The spacecraft was shipped to Baikonur in February 2014 and was launched on April 16, 2014.

 EgyptSat 2 was launched into an orbit inclined 51.6 degrees toward the Equator which means it was only covering areas between 51.6 latitude North in the Northern Hemisphere and 51.6 degrees South latitude in the Southern Hemisphere, which covered the Egyptian territory, but did not cover vast regions of the planet in both hemispheres.